-In today’s episode, Anna looks at how you can learn to be proactive in designing the next phase of your career – and lay the foundations for meaningful success.
+In today’s episode, Anna looks at how to take control of your career and how you can learn to be proactive in designing the next phase of your career – and lay the foundations for meaningful success.

 *Resources mentioned during the episode*